gidariss/mrcnn-object-detection/README.md

 	+ `script_test_object_detection_iter_loc('MRCNN_SEMANTIC_FEATURES_VOC2007_2012','vgg_bbox_regression_R0013_voc2012_2007', 'gpu_id', 1, 'image_set_test', 'test', 'voc_year_test','2007');`
 	It applies the detection pipeline on the images of VOC2007 test set.
 By default, this script uses the edge box proposals as input to the detection pipeline.

-The above script can run on a GPU with at least 6 Gbytes of memory
+To run the above scripts you will require a GPU with at least 6 Gbytes of memory

+### Train the recognicion/regression models on PASCAL VOC

+Read the script